 xx.
-Sexual and Gender-Based Violence/ Promotion of Gender Balance our society, but the entire world.
-Due to this, the International Bar Association (IBA) commissioned a survey in 2018.
+Sexual and Gender-Based Violence/ Promotion of Gender Balance

+The unruly trend of workplace abuse and violence has become rampant in not just our society, but the entire world.
+Due to this, the International Bar Association

+(IBA) commissioned a survey in 2018.
 According to the survey, one in three female employees had been sexually abused while one in 15 male employees had.